ThiagoBerrutti/ThiagoBerrutti/README.md

 Hello!
-I'm Thiago Berrutti, a .NET developer passionate with learning new ways to write clean, elegant, reusable and self-documented code to solve problems.
+I'm Thiago Berrutti, a Angular / .NET developer passionate with learning new ways to write clean, elegant, reusable and self-documented code to solve problems.

 ### Check my work:
 - [Store Manager](https://github.com/ThiagoBerrutti/store-manager) : a REST API for store management